 A net is a group that comes together on air at a specific time for a specific purpose.

 Licensed since 1961, Hauer lives in Smithwick with his wife, Toni, who approaches the ham experience from a completely different wavelength.

 For Toni, licensed for only a year, ham is a competitive sport.
-She sits in front of the equipment for hours to see how many contacts she can make around the world over a period of time.
+She sits in front of the equipment for hours to see how many contacts she can make around the world for a set period of time.
 Its biggest goal is to one day reach the International Space Station.
 The increased solar activity will increase its number and chances of connecting with the ISS Ham Shack, 254 miles above Earth.